Lorenzo978/computer-graphics-empty-project/README.md

 3. Execute `generate.py`, which will copy and rename the `template` folder and generate the solution files.

 The project has this structure:
 - `src` contains your code.
-By default contains `main.cpp` test file.
+By default it contains `main.cpp` test file.
 - `vendor` contains all the libraries.
 If you need to add other libraries, such as `stb_image.h` given by the professor, put all the files inside `vendor/other` folder.